grdguez/shanalikhan.github.io/_posts/2016-5-14-Visual-studio-code-sync-settings-release-notes.md

 * Fixed [#53](https://github.com/shanalikhan/code-settings-sync/issues/53) with PR [#54](https://github.com/shanalikhan/code-settings-sync/pull/54).
 * Added two commands- "Open Settings" and "How to configure"
 * Open Settings command will open the JSON file to edit the settings manually.
-* How to configure is not new users to open the guide easily.
+* How to configure is for new users to open the guide easily.

 **Version - 1.5.0**